Dulaglutide for Weight Loss

 Expected weight loss depends on the dosage of dulaglutide.
 In one study funded by Eli Lilly, Trulicity’s manufacturer, people who took 2.4 mg doses weekly had more weight loss (about 10 lbs) than people on 1.5 mg doses (a little less than 7 lbs) after about 9 months of treatment.

-Dulaglutide may have more benefits than treating type 2 diabetes and off-label weight management.
-Multiple clinical trials funded by Lilly show dulaglutide can reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.
+Dulaglutide may have more benefits than treating Type 2 diabetes and off-label weight management.
+Multiple clinical trials funded by Lilly show dulaglutide can reduce the risk of major cardiovascular events such as heart attack, stroke, or death in adults with Type 2 diabetes and known heart disease.
 It improves heart health by lowering blood sugar and helping people lose excess weight.

 It’s significant to note that patients also reported reduced appetite while using dulaglutide.